Skip to main content

 Also for: Playstation 2

-Locked and Loaded maintains the steady level of polish of its predecessor, further establishing the series as one of the top representatives of Playstation 2-era technical excellence.
-The stylized universe ages well, as you can tell by how comfortably the characters translates into the 2012 HD remaster I played.
+Locked and Loaded maintains — and slightly elevates — the high level of polish established by its predecessor, further cementing the series as a showcase of PlayStation 2–era technical excellence.
+Its stylized aesthetic has aged gracefully, something made especially clear by how effortlessly the characters translate to the 2012 HD remaster I played.

-I enjoy the core action platform gameplay slightly more this time around.
-The pacing is calibrated to near perfection, with faster, more challenging and geographically less drawn out levels.
-On the other hand, I care less about the many offshoots, side mechanics and gadgets.
-I never failed to curse the sight of the two (why does it have to be two?) different lockpicking mini-games, that require superhuman spatial awareness skills.
-Just selecting the correct gadget in the pause menu is an unwelcome break from the adrenaline rush.
-I'm also disappointed to dislike the Clank levels, both in his normal and overblown size.
+I do enjoy the core action-platforming slightly more this time around.
+The pacing is finely tuned, with faster, more challenging levels that feel less geographically stretched.
+On the downside, I’m less fond of the many side mechanics and gadgets.
+I never failed to curse the sight of the two — why does it have to be two? — different lockpicking mini-games, both demanding an absurd level of spatial awareness.
+Even selecting the correct gadget from the pause menu can feel like an unwelcome interruption to the adrenaline rush.
+I’m also disappointed to find myself disliking the Clank sections, both at his normal scale and in his oversized form.

-It almost sounds like a twisted political statement when you put it that way.
-But don't worry, I won't dwell on it.
-Most of all, I respond to Ratchet & Clank as I respond to the safe playground of the Marvel Cinematic Universe releases: It does not alter my life's course, but for a time it makes the journey a heck of a lot more fun and exciting.
+It almost sounds like a twisted political statement when you spell it out like that.
+Don’t worry, I won’t dwell on it.
+Ultimately, I enjoy Ratchet & Clank in much the same way I enjoy the comfort-food spectacle of modern blockbuster franchises: it doesn’t change the course of my life, but for a while, it makes the journey a whole lot more fun.

 [Screenshots from MobyGames: www.mobygames.com]